 Bridget is a student-centered educator and keeps a busy teaching schedule, working out of her studio in Raleigh and pioneering the virtual lesson format through online video lessons.
 She is also the founder of Fourscore, a classical crossover quartet bringing energetic arrangements of contemporary songs to the piano quartet ensemble.
 They released their first album in April 2019 and are set to release new material in early 2020.
 In 2018, she became a founding member of Xiphias Trio with Erik Hassell, violin, and Larkin Sanders, clarinet, specializing in contemporary works for the ensemble.

-Bridget began studying piano when she was seven, and at age fourteen she gave her first public solo recital.
-At sixteen, she made her orchestral debut performing Saint-Saëns’ Second Piano Concerto with the Belleville Philharmonic Orchestra.
+Bridget began studying piano when she was seven, and gave her first public solo recital at fourteen.
+Two years later she made her orchestral debut performing Saint-Saëns’ Second Piano Concerto with the Belleville Philharmonic Orchestra.
 She earned her Bachelor’s and Master’s degrees from the University of Missouri – Kansas City Conservatory of Music and Dance.
-While there, she was consistently named a winner in competitions including the Missouri Music Teachers Association and National Federation of Music Teachers, and was a winner of the 2012 UMKC concerto/aria competition.
+While there, she won the Missouri Music Teachers Association and National Federation of Music Teachers, and was a winner of the 2012 UMKC concerto/aria competition.
 She has participated in master classes with Vladimir Feltsman, Jon Nakamatsu, and Stanislav Ioudenitch, among others.
 Her primary teachers include Jennifer Lim-Judd, Jane Solose, Robin Rysavy, and Scott McBride Smith.